andybalholm/redwood/starlark.md

   (The keys are strings, and the values are integers.)
   If you modify the dictionary, it can affect the action that Redwood takes.

+- `rules`: a dictionary of the rules that matched this request (the keys), and the number of times each rule matched (the values).

+- `score_analysis`: an analysis of how much each rule contributed to each category’s score.
+  It is a dictionary with a key for each category.
+The values are dictionaries with a key for each rule.
+The values of *those* dictionaries are dictionaries containing a "Count" and a "Score".

 - `action`: a string indicating what action Redwood will take for the connection.

 - `possible_actions`: a tuple of strings, listing the values that may be assigned to `action`.